nervana21/bitcoin-rpc-codegen/docs/semantic-compression.md

+> **Note:** This document is part of the archived `bitcoin-rpc-codegen` repository.
+The concepts have been evolved and updated in the [Ethos](https://github.com/nervana21/ethos) project.
+For the latest version, see [semantic-convergence.md](https://github.com/nervana21/ethos/blob/main/docs/semantic-convergence.md) in the Ethos repository.

 # Semantic Compression and Protocol Interface Complexity

 This document explains the theory behind [`bitcoin-rpc-codegen`](https://github.com/nervana21/bitcoin-rpc-codegen), introducing **semantic compression**: a way to measure how compactly a generator can produce correct protocol implementations from a semantic specification.